vackosar/vackosar.github.io/_posts/2022-03-05-transformers-self-attention-mechanism-simplified.md

 ![Word2vec CBOW](/images/transformer-and-word2vec-cbow.png)

+This matches the
+Word2vec Continuous Bag-of-Words predicts word in the middle of the surrounding 2-word context with sum of the context vectors.
-Word2vec Continuous Bag-of-Words model is very similar to a single layer transformer with \\( W_K, W_Q, W_K = 1 \\) and fourier positional encodings.
+Word2vec CBOW model is very similar to a special single layer transformer.
+If masked word embedding is denoted \\( v_{\mathrm{mask}} \\) and it has approximately the same cosine similarity to all word vectors.
+And if \\( W_K = W_Q = W_V = 1 \\).
+And fourier positional encodings \\( P \\).
-In this special case, the Transformer output for a masked word is close to summation of the surrounding word vectors.
+In this special case, the Transformer output for a masked word is close to summation of the surrounding word vectors like in CBOW Word2vec up to the masked vector.
-This matches the summation in the Word2vec CBOW model used to predict the middle word.